wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-virtual-agents/manage-power-virtual-agents-topics/includes/5-variables.md

 - **Used by** - Displays all topics where the variable is used so that you can go straight to that topic and node.

-For additional information, see [Microsoft Docs](/power-virtual-agents/authoring-variables-bot).
+For more information, see [Reuse variables across topics](/power-virtual-agents/authoring-variables-bot?azure-portal=true).